openstack/bifrost/doc/source/user/architecture.rst

     Ironic is the main service that provides bare metal capabilities.
     Its `bare metal API`_ is served on TCP port 6385.

-ironic-inspector_
-    Inspector is an auxiliary service that provides `in-band inspection`_.
-    Its `introspection API`_ is served on TCP port 5050.

-    Inspector is deprecated and can be enabled by setting ``enable_inspector=true``.
-Otherwise, Ironic's `native in-band inspection`_
-    is used.

 mariadb_
     MariaDB is used as a database to persistently store information.